leez7onefl/linkedin_chatbot/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for review.

 ## Contact

-For questions or feedback, please reach out to [leonard.gonzlez@outlook.fr](mailto:leonard.gonzlez@outlook.fr).
+For questions or feedback, please reach out to [leonard.gonzalez@outlook.fr](mailto:leonard.gonzalez@outlook.fr).

 ---